Amazon’s Second Prime Day Starts October 11—Here’s Everything to Know

-Amazon announced there will be a second Amazon Prime Day and it's starting in one week.
-On Tuesday, October 11 and Wednesday, October 12, the Prime Early Access Sale will kick off the 2022 holiday shopping season with category-wide deals exclusively for Amazon Prime members.
-You can expect to see hundreds of thousands of Black Friday-level deals during the 48-hour sale event.
+Amazon's first-ever Prime Early Access Sale starts in just one day.
+On Tuesday, October 11 and Wednesday, October 12, this year's second Prime Day sale event will kick off the 2022 holiday shopping season with category-wide deals exclusively for Amazon Prime members.
+You can expect to see hundreds of thousands of Black Friday-level deals during the 48-hour sale.

 Outside of Black Friday and Cyber Monday, Amazon Prime Day has become one of the best opportunities to get major price cuts on nearly everything imaginable.
 This October Prime Day event will undoubtedly help jumpstart holiday shopping with early deals on Amazon.
 The big kicker: in order to shop all of the Amazon Prime Day 2022 savings, you'll need to be an Amazon Prime member.
 Getting Amazon Prime Day discounts is one of the many benefits Prime members have access to, along with fast and free shipping options and Prime Video streaming.
 If you’ve yet to sign up for a Prime account, now’s the time to do so before Amazon's October Prime Day sales event.